pinot-contrib/pinot-docs/basics/indexing/README.md

 #### Dynamically added or removed

 Indexes can also be dynamically added to or removed from segments at any point.
-Update your table configuration with the latest set of indexes you wish to have.
+Update your table configuration with the latest set of indexes you want to have.

 For example, if you have an inverted index on the `foo` field and now want to also include the `bar` field, you would update your table configuration from this: